Year 9 (13+) Entry

 For Year 9 (13+) entry we consider three things:

-- a confidential report form your child's current school
+- A confidential report from your child's current school.

 Below we set out the process for applying for Year 9 (13+).
 If you have any further questions, please do not hesitate to contact the Admissions Team on 01372 822423 or email email@example.com